HBRS-AMR/robile_description/README.md

 ## Available KELO ROBILE bricks

 The following ROBILE bricks are made available as [xacro macro](http://wiki.ros.org/xacro#Macros)'s.
-To reduce the computational load during simulation and to protect proprietary design, the meshes provided in this package are an approximation of the real hardware.
+To reduce the computational load during the simulation and to protect the proprietary design, the meshes provided in this package are an approximation of the real hardware.
 The bricks are defined in the [urdf/robile_bricks](urdf/robile_bricks/) directory.

 | ROBILE brick                | Purpose                                                                                                                                  |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------|